Saturday, January 29, 2011

 Thursday, January 06, 2011

-Rest In Peace Betty Boyd
+Betty Boyd Remembered

 Tulsa native Betty Boyd, one of Oklahoma's pioneer TV personalities and former a state legislator, died today at the age of 86.
 Boyd served in the Oklahoma House of Representatives from 1990 to 2000 (Democrat - District 23/east Tulsa County).
 Boyd co-authored the bill creating the Oklahoma State University-Tulsa campus, advocated reading programs in early grades and expanded school teacher and administrator training.
 As a breast cancer survivor, her legislative agenda also included health issues.
 According to the Tulsa World, "While serving in the House, Betty Boyd was the oldest member, the only great-grandmother and one of only a few women to chair more than one committee."
 You can read the full Tulsa World article about Betty Boyd by clicking here.